 ‘The Progress Tests are the attainment measure…. they give us a standardised, reliable, robust indicator of where a child is at, not only in relation to a national curriculum level but also, as a school that uses the CAT4 so broadly, they give us a standardised age score.
 So we’ve got a Progress Test in English standardised age score that we can compare and measure against our verbal aptitude, for example.’Matthew Savage, Bromsgrove International School, Thailand

 PTE provides robust and reliable data on students’ attainment in English.

 The data generated includes a Standard Age Score (SAS), which allows you to benchmark the student’s performance against other students of the same age; analysis by curriculum content category, enabling you to drill down into specific areas where there may be gaps in understanding; and a description of progress (above average, average or below average) that allows you to measure the progress of an individual, group or cohort over time.

 The tests help senior leaders, heads of year, teachers, Literacy Co-ordinators and SENCOs to:

 You can also use the CAT4 Combination Report to assess a student’s potential against their current attainment, supporting the identification of barriers to learning.

 A cluster report is also available for school groups using the Progress Tests series – providing all the scores for each school in a single report.

-Providing seamless assessment between ages 5-14, PTE includes a brand new transition test (Level 11T).
+Offering seamless assessment between ages 5-14, PTE now includes a transition test (Level 11T).
 Designed specifically for use at the beginning of Year 7, it provides an accurate baseline from which progress in secondary school can be monitored.
-For pupils who have already been tested at the end of Year 6, it enables schools to re-assess on entry to secondary with new content.
+For students who have already been tested at the end of Year 6, it enables schools to re-assess on entry to secondary with new content.